DarshilDhandhiya/Blinkify/README.md

 # Blinkify

 Blinkify: Streamline URL Shortening effortlessly!
 A sleek Chrome extension that automagically shortens any copied URL.
 Simply click to shorten and instantly paste the shortened link.
 No manual input needed!
 Boost productivity with this modern tool, perfect for quick sharing and saving time.

 ## Features

-- Automatically shortens URLs copied to the clipboard.
+- 🚀 Automatically shortens URLs copied to the clipboard.
-- Simple and easy-to-use interface.
+- 🎨 Simple and intuitive interface.
-- No need to manually input URLs; just click the extension icon.
+- ⚡ No need to manually input URLs; just click the extension icon.

 ## Installation